How Bitumen is Produced: Extraction and Refining Processes

 Key Quality Control Processes in Bitumen Production

-Quality control measures during the refining process for this to ensure bitumen meets the industry standard include:
+Quality control measures during the refining bitumen processing for this to ensure bitumen meets the industry standard include:

 - Viscosity Testing: Viscosity is a critical property determining how bitumen will behave at different temperatures.
 Quality control involves the testing of bitumen’s viscosity to try as much as possible to ensure it meets specifications for application.